SJRiz/pytogether/README.md

 ## Contributing & Local Setup
 - Requirements: Docker, Node

 Running PyTogether locally is a simple two-step process.
-Run the following commands from the project root:
+Run the following commands from the project root after cloning:
 ```bash
 # 1. Install all dependencies (automatically does it for root and frontend)
 npm install